Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

    runtimeStack: 'NODE|20-lts'
    </pre>

-   If you need to hide any of those values, just use your DevOps Project > Library > Variable groups
+   If you need to hide any of those values, just use your DevOps Project > Pipelines > Library > Variable groups
      - Create a new group, for instance, **nextjs**.
-Add a variable and its value.
-     - Refer to the added variable using the following notation in **azure-pipelines.yml**
+     - Refer to the added variable using the following notation in **azure-pipelines.yml**: $(variable-name).

      <pre>
        variables: